This camera manual library is for reference

 Better "Pictures - faster and easier

-been "built into your hands".
-You will very quickly realize just how much the
+has been "built into your hands".
+You will very quickly realize just how much

-the VITESSA cannot manage entirely without some technical advice, and so we
+But even the VITESSA cannot manage entirely without some technical advice, and

-recommend you first of all to study these instructions carefully and to make
+so we recommend you first of all to study these instructions carefully and to

-the finest mechanical precision.
-Even though it is of very robust build it still
+of the finest mechanical precision.
+Even though it is of very robust build it

 wonderfully fine and sharp pictures over many years.